top of page

 To unite the various tribes of Arabs that dwelt in that area, had been a long and considerable task.
 Now, with his campaign to take Aqabah finally underway, Lawrence and his men began traveling at night, as the sun was too intense to travel during the day across that burning desert.
 After many days of such travel, one morning, as the first light of dawn broke, it was discovered that one of the men was no longer on his camel.

 As a 'Christian', Western man, Lawrence saw action of this sort as necessary to maintain the sense of rightness, unity and camaraderie upon which he felt their enterprise succeeding.
 The Arabs, however, to a man, all refused.
 "No", they said.
 "He will most certainly die."
-This so-called 'fact' was the law and world view with which they lived their lives.
+This so-called 'fact' was the law and worldview with which they lived their lives.
 "You cannot change the will of Allah," they argued.
 "It is written!"

 Lawrence, offended with what he thought their too easy acceptance of fate, emphatically insisted, "Nothing is written!", and set off himself, back into the blazing furnace of that desert day to find the man and bring him back.
 The Arab tribesmen watched him go and hobbling their camels, set up their awnings and tents and made ready to rest and sleep through the day.
 That evening, after the blazing heat of the day, began to abate, they made ready to travel again.

-Now he became an even greater leader among them; he had demonstrated another way to accept the heavy mantle of God and fate.
+Now, he became an even greater leader among them; he had demonstrated another way to accept the heavy mantle of God and fate.
 The Arabs came to believe that perhaps for Lawrence, nothing was written.
 He was free of the normal constraints that fell upon the rest of them.
 He was a unique and mighty man.
 They would follow him anywhere.
-He would write his own chapter in the book of life and they would be there with him to witness and share it.
+He would write his own chapter in the book of life, and they would be there with him to witness and share it.

 “Good resolutions are checks that men draw